What is MRK's Intrinsic value?

 • Historical dividend growth of 5.98%

-Given these factors, we believe Merck & Co Inc is currently significantly undervalued with the potential for long-term appreciation based on the company's growth trajectory and financial strength.
+Given these factors, we believe Merck & Co Inc is currently moderately undervalued with the potential for long-term appreciation based on the company's growth trajectory and financial strength.